 Lancashire Constabulary is committed to road safety.
 We offer nationally recognised training schemes as alternatives to a fixed penalty or Magistrates' Court proceedings to encourage safer driving.

-We do recognise that for some, the option of an online course can be difficult, and it is an option to which they are not best suited.
+Most of NDORS Lancashire driver training courses are online, however, we do recognise that for some, the option of an online course can be difficult, and it is an option to which they are not best suited.
 To accommodate this, we will offer a small number of venue-based courses.
 Please telephone NDORS Lancashire on 01772 410950 to discuss your options.

 National What’s Driving Us Course